Ford Cortina: Mark I (1962–1966)

 Two main variations of the Mark 1 were produced.
 The Mark 1a possessed elliptical front side-lights, whereas the Mark 1b had a redesigned front grille incorporating the more rectangular side-light and indicator units.
 A notable variant was the Ford Cortina Lotus.

 The Cortina was launched a few weeks before the London Motor Show of October 1962 with a 1198 cc, three-bearing engine, which was an enlarged version of the 997 cc engine then fitted in the Ford Anglia.
 A few months later, in January 1963, the Cortina Super was announced with a five-bearing, 1498 cc engine.
 Versions of the larger engine found their way into subsequent variations, including the Cortina GT, which appeared in spring 1963 with lowered suspension and engine tuned to give a claimed output of 78 bhp ahead of the 60 bhp claimed for the Cortina 1500 Super.
 The engines used across the Mark I range were of identical design, differing only in displacement and setup.
 The formula used was a four-cylinder pushrod (overhead valve) design that came to be known as the "pre-crossflow" version, as both inlet and exhaust ports were located on the same side of the head.
 The most powerful version of this engine (used in the GT Cortina) was 1498 cc (1500) and produced 78 bhp.
-This engine contained a different camshaft profile, a different cylinder-head casting featuring larger ports, tubular exhaust headers, and a Weber 32 DFM twin-choke carburettor made under licence by Ford.
+This engine contained a different camshaft profile, a different cylinder-head casting featuring larger ports, tubular exhaust headers, and a Weber 28/36 DCD twin-choke carburettor made under licence by Ford.